ianfnelson/blog.iannelson.uk/content/posts/2024-12-31-who-reigns-supreme-parsing-our-whatsapp-chat-for-wordle-glory.md

 Reader, it did not.

 Despite my best efforts, I only just managed to sneak into second place.
-Predictably, my mother reigned supreme, crushing us all with an average score of&nbsp;**4.055**&nbsp;and a mean difference from the family average of&nbsp;**-0.128**.
-This consistency made her our undisputed&nbsp;**Wordle Family Champion of 2024**.
+Predictably, my mother reigned supreme, crushing us all with an average score of **4.055** and a mean difference from the family average of **-0.128**.
+This consistency made her our undisputed **Wordle Family Champion of 2024**.

 ![Nelson Family Wordle Champion 2024](https://blogstouks01.z33.web.core.windows.net/2024/12/7DD41AB4-B664-4276-B1A1-3E9EA0F0DFB7-1.jpeg)